 Screenleap is an external service for Windows that allows you to share your whole screen, an application window, or a screen section to the rest of the world.
-We use it because it WORKS with High Fidelity’s current web entity system, which is otherwise very fickle.
-With Screenleap, everyone sees the same exact video image in sync, no matter how late they come into the domain.
+We use it because it WORKS with the current web entity system for High Fidelity, which can be unreliable.
+With Screenleap, everyone sees the exact same video image in sync, no matter how late they come into the domain.
 Latency is typically less than milliseconds.

 Screenleap does not stream audio.
 Follow the instructions here to stream audio in High Fidelity.